 Despite teachers’ best attempts to foster autonomy, it seems that all too many students have become accustomed to being told exactly what to do, and how to do it.
 This expectation has driven conscientious teachers into creating detailed handouts, powerpoints and other resources, to take the pressure off students.

 As thoughtful as this may be, the students’ levels of effort and motivation may diminish from their lack of responsibility.
 This process can therefore be detrimental to both teachers’ and students’ workloads, but you can take the power back in your classroom.

 By giving students ownership of their work, you allow them to explore how they work best, to work out problems on their own, and to use their initiative.
 By focusing on the areas they enjoy the most, it has also been reported that teachers more readily gain the respect of their students(1).

 Whilst covering the lifespan of a historical event, a teacher could encourage students to research from their preferred resources, and to present it how they best see fit.
 The results, to name a few, could include:

-By putting trust into your students, gaining their respect and building their confidence, they can really see a point to their work, and this is an eays way to implement autonomy in the classroom.
-Taking ownership then increases motivation, and champions students to persist in learning and grow into decisive and analytical adults, undoubtedly lifelong skills.
+By showing students that you trust them, gaining their respect and building their confidence, they can begin to see a point to their work.
+They take ownership of their work, which increases motivation to persist in learning.
+This gives them the tools they need to grow into decisive and analytical adults - undoubtedly lifelong skills.

-Nurturing young minds in this way can have a real impact on creating individuals that question rather than accept information, that can tackle a problem from multiple angles rather than the one way they are told, and reflect upon their own learning styles and the ups and downs they’ll face to aim higher and achieve more.
+Nurturing young minds in this way creates individuals that question rather than accept information.
+It creates young people who can tackle a problem from multiple angles rather than one, and reflect upon their own learning styles.
 So why not hand over the reins and see what your students are capable of?